AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/08.adguard-outbound-proxy/docs.en.md

 ---
-title: 'How to setup the outbound proxy'
+title: 'How to setup an outbound proxy'
 taxonomy:
     category:
         - docs